-Recommended Prepartaion: ENGL-091
+Recommended Prepartaion: ENGL-091 or higher english placement

 Presents an interdisciplinary, multi-cultural study of major eras of humanistic development from the ancient world to the late fifteenth century through representative works of visual art, architecture, music, philosophy, religion, and oral and written literature.
 No credit for HUMAN-115 if taken after HUMAN-101, 105, or 106.